Spraytech v Hudson

-Spraytech v Hudson, indexed as 114957 Canada Ltée (Spraytech, Société d'arrosage) v.
-Hudson (Town), [2001] 2 S.C.R.
+Spraytech v Hudson, [2001] 2 S.C.R.
 241; 2001 SCC 40 is a leading Supreme Court of Canada case on the general welfare powers of a municipality to regulate the conduct of businesses that impact the health and safety of residents.

 Summary

 The applicants, a lawn-care company, sought to overturn a municipal ban on pesticide use.
 They contended that the ban contravened or otherwise interfered with Quebec's Pesticides Act and federal Pest Control Products Act legislation, and sought a declaration that the municipality was ultra vires its power.
 The Supreme Court ruled otherwise, as did the courts below.
 The appellants were taxed with costs.